ivieira000/HW4/HW4.md

 now that I see the mean wage for that degree field I have a feeling that going for that is foolish.

-Now, let’s run a linear regression to see how it works.
+Now, let’s run a linear regression for a very straighfoward variable such as gender just to see how it works.

 ``` r